7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 I'm just going to do it all myself now.

 No, he doubled down on saying, we need the best coaching.
+We need the best coaching staff.

-We We need better players around me.
+We need better players around me.
+I need better recovery.

 I need better mindset training.

+I need better, all these things.
 He surrounded himself with people that could take him higher and keep winning.

 It's hard to get to the top.
+It's harder to stay at the top.

-So I want you to build your confidence circle and write down three people who lift you up, whether it's family, friends, or mentors, or even someone that you don't know yet, but someone you admire from afar, that you can follow their content or read their books as a kind of a
+So I want you to build your confidence circle and write down three people who lift you up, whether it's family, friends, or mentors, or even someone that you don't know yet, but someone you admire from afar, that you can follow their content or read their books as a, as kind of a

+silent mentor.
 And I want you to choose one person and reach out for encouragement or accountability this week.

 And I want you to be thinking about nurturing that connection.

-I have had coaches my entire life, from my parents to my older siblings when I was a kid, to then coaches and teachers.
+I have had coaches my entire life, from my parents, to my older siblings when I was a kid, to then coaches and teachers.
+And now for the last, you know, 15, 20 years, I'm hiring coaches.

 I'm seeking mentors in different disciplines of life who can continue to give me tools, feedback, wisdom, insights.
+And do I need them?
+No, I don't need them.

-I mean, I could live my life without them and I could get results and I could accomplish things and learn on my own, probably.
+I mean, I could live my life without them and I could get results and I could accomplish things and learn on my own probably.

 But man, it sure as heck helps a lot.
+It makes it better.

 It makes it more enjoyable to not try to put all the pressure on myself and say, I'm going to learn everything on my own and I'm only going to do this myself.
+It's exhausting.

 Life is meant to be lived with other people and shared with other people.